We only cover the areas of part Surrey, Berkshire, Hampshire, Lincolnshire and part Nottinghamshire

 Remember the golden rule never buy over the internet as most of these puppies come from puppy farms as far away as Eastern Europe and they can be illegally imported.
 Please seek advice from us first before you make a purchase.
 We want you to have the right dog and not a heartache or a very large vet bill.

-Don't worry if you do not reside in an area we cover - just contact us using the firstname.lastname@example.org email and we can put you on to your nearest accredited Labrador Rescue.
+Don’t worry if you do not reside in an area we cover – just contact us using the email@example.com email or the telephone numbers below and we can put you on to your nearest accredited Labrador Rescue.
 You will have peace of mind knowing what has become of your family pet.
+If you would rather have a chat about your dog and rehoming then please do give us a call on 01256 884027/07860 691251.

 Please contact us first rather than trying to sell your dog through the internet.